 Another Round example

-The feature of preserving the original performance can be interesting for directors who want to keep the magic of their original casting.
+The feature of preserving the original performance can be attractive to directors who want to maintain the magic of their original casting.
 An example?
-The 2020 Oscar-winning Danish film, another round, which sees Mads Mikkelsen being part of a group of teachers who they experience alcoholism to see if it improves their lives.
+The 2020 Oscar-winning Danish film, another round, which sees Mads Mikkelsen being part of a group of teachers who experience alcoholism to see if it improves their lives.
 Following the success at home, the film is ready to be remade for an English-speaking audience with Leonardo DiCaprio in the lead role.

 Why?